chilipeppr/widget-svg2gcode/README.md

 # com-zipwhip-widget-texterator
-A widget for controlling the Beer Bot.
+A widget for controlling the Zipwhip Texterator.

 ![alt text](screenshot.png "Screenshot")